ACteamX/WroTeamX/README.md

 As far as the electrical components are concerned , we have used pixy camera for detecting the obstacles and used sonar sensors for avoiding the walls .

+### Aim of participation:

+**Skills Enhancement:** Develop expertise in robotics, coding, and problem-solving.
+**Innovative Solutions:** Foster creativity in tackling challenges through innovative robotics solutions.
+**Team Collaboration:** Strengthen teamwork and communication skills within a competitive environment.
+**Global Engagement:** Engage and learn from a diverse global community of robotics enthusiasts.
+**Critical Thinking:** Enhance critical thinking and problem-solving abilities in real-world scenarios.
+**Competition Experience:** Learn to perform under pressure and manage time effectively in a competitive setting.
+**STEM Advocacy:** Promote STEM education and interest in robotics and technology.
+**Personal Growth:** Encourage individual growth and confidence through overcoming challenges.
+**Technology Exposure:** Stay updated on cutting-edge technology trends in robotics and automation.